konsoletyper/teavm-site/src/docs/runtime/metaprogramming.md

 The second `getFooImpl` which has actual Java code is executed in run-time.
 It provides access to classes available to compiler via API which resembles Java reflection, with `Reflect` prefix added to each class.
-We use it to find a field called "a".
+We use it to find a field called "foo".

 To get field's value and return it from method, we use `Metaprogramming.exit` (or just `exit`, since there's a convention to always statically import entire `Metaprogramming` class).
 This method takes lambda which will be